sokoloffvl/PaymentGateway/README.md

 For more details see [improvement areas](#areas-of-improvement) or [bonus points](#bonus-points)
 # How to run:
 - Use preferred IDE run/debug actions.
 Requires .net sdk 6 > installed
-- Use `docker-compose build` and `docker-compose up` commands.
+- Use `docker-compose build` and `docker-compose up` commands from the solution's root folder.
 Requires docker installed

 # How to use:
 - Swagger is available at http://localhost:5001/swagger/index.html